TaeKyungg2/TaeKyungg2/README.md

 - ⚡ Fun fact: ....all my life
 - 🌹 Flowers in My profile photo is from the left, Bidens, Marguerite, Astor, Carnation.
   They are growing in our house.
+> The most incomprehensible thing in this world is that the whole world can be understood. -Albert Einstein
 <!---
 TaeKyungg2/TaeKyungg2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.